gianni-rosato/svt-av1-psy/STYLE.md

 }
 ```

-braces go on the same line for single-line statements, but on a new line for multi-line statements:
+Braces go on the same line for single-line statements, but on a new line for multi-line statements:

 ``` c
 static void function(const int argument) {